rgeissen/teradata-trusted-data-agent/README.md

 +-----------+      +-------------------------+      +------------------+      +--------------------+      +------------------+
 ```

-1.  **Frontend (`index.html`):** A single-page application built with HTML, Tailwind CSS, and vanilla JavaScript.
-It captures user input and uses Server-Sent Events (SSE) to receive real-time updates from the backend, creating a dynamic and responsive experience.
+1.  **Frontend (`index.html`):** A sleek, single-page application built with HTML, Tailwind CSS, and vanilla JavaScript.
+It captures user input and uses Server-Sent Events (SSE) to render real-time updates from the backend.
-2.  **Backend (`mcp_web_client.py`):** A powerful asynchronous web server built with **Quart**.
+2.  **Backend (`mcp_web_client.py`):** A high-performance asynchronous web server built with **Quart**.
 It serves the frontend, manages user sessions, and orchestrates the entire AI workflow.
-3.  **LLM (Google Gemini):** The reasoning engine of the agent.
-The backend sends structured prompts (including conversation history and available tools) to the Gemini API, which decides the next best action.
+3.  **LLM (Google Gemini):** The reasoning engine.
+The backend dynamically initializes the connection based on user-provided credentials and sends structured prompts to the Gemini API.
-4.  **Teradata MCP Server:** The bridge to the database.
-MCP stands for **Model Context Protocol**.
-It exposes database functionalities (like listing tables, describing columns, checking data quality) as a secure, well-defined API of "tools" that the AI agent can call.
+4.  **Teradata MCP Server:** The **Model Context Protocol (MCP)** server acts as the secure, powerful bridge to the database, exposing functionalities as a well-defined API of "tools" for the AI agent.

 ## Key Features

+* **Dynamic LLM Configuration:** Configure your LLM provider, API key, and select from a list of available models directly within the application's UI.
+* **Live Model Refresh:** Fetch an up-to-date list of supported models from your provider with the click of a button.
+* **System Prompt Editor:** Take full control of the agent's behavior.
+Edit, save, and reset the core system prompt for each model, with changes persisting across sessions.
 * **Intuitive Conversational UI:** Ask questions in plain English to query and analyze your database.
-* **Complete Transparency:** The **Live Status** panel provides a real-time, step-by-step stream of the agent's thought process, tool selections, and API results.
+* **Complete Transparency:** The **Live Status** panel provides a real-time stream of the agent's thought process, actions, and tool outputs.
 * **Dynamic Capability Loading:** Automatically discovers and displays all available **Tools**, **Prompts**, and **Resources** from the connected MCP Server.
 * **Rich Data Rendering:** Intelligently formats and displays various data types, including query results in interactive tables and SQL DDL in highlighted code blocks.
 * **Persistent Session History:** Keeps a record of your conversations, allowing you to switch between different lines of inquiry.
-* **Interactive Workspace:** Features collapsible side and top panels to customize your view and focus on what matters.
-* **Easy Configuration:** A simple startup modal allows you to configure the connection to your MCP Server.

 ## Installation and Setup Guide

-Follow these instructions to get the Trusted Data Agent running on your local machine.

 ### Prerequisites

-Before you begin, ensure you have the following:

 * **Python 3.8+** and `pip`.
 * Access to a running **Teradata MCP Server**.
-You will need its host, port, and path.
 * A **Google Gemini API Key**.
 You can obtain one from the [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Step 1: Clone the Repository

-The Trusted Data Agent is available on GitHub.
-Clone the repository to your local machine:

 ```bash
 git clone [https://github.com/rgeissen/teradata-trusted-data-agent.git](https://github.com/rgeissen/teradata-trusted-data-agent.git)